jacwellington/mnpopcenter.github.io/_posts/2015-09-16-data-spotlight-atus.markdown

 categories: IPUMS
 ---

 In this series I'll briefly introduce a number of MPC data products and highlight points of interest for software developers.
-As a developer, you don't necessarily need a deep understanding of a freely available dataset to put it to some interesting uses, but you do need to know what is in the data and what kinds of questions you can answer with it.
+As a developer, you don't necessarily need a deep understanding of a dataset to put it to some interesting uses, but you do need to know what is in the data and what kinds of questions you can answer with it.

 For every product I'll tell you: